 This course requires you to be practising alongside your studies in order to gain experience with real clients.
 This can be family members/friends.

 100% attendance is required in order to be entered for the final exams.
 If less than 100% attendance is achieved, then a transfer fee of £125 is payable in order to transfer to next course.

 How long does it take to complete the course?

-You have up to 12 months from when you enrol, but it is often completed much sooner than that.
-As long as you complete the distance learning wither before or during the course dates, and you complete the theory exams and practical assessments during the course, you can expect to be complete by the last attendance date (subject to any re-assessments if required).
+You have up to 2 years from when you enrol, but it is often completed within 1 year.
+There is opportunities for you to complete the theory exams and practical assessments during the course, and if doing so, you can expect to be complete by the last attendance date (subject to any re-assessments if required).